flokk.

 POLIN Museum of the History of Polish Jews

-This world-class museum tells 1,000 years of Jewish life in Poland through immersive, beautifully designed galleries that are engaging for adults and accessible for older children around ages 9 and up
+This world-class museum tells 1,000 years of Jewish life in Poland through immersive, beautifully designed galleries that are engaging for adults and accessible for older children around ages 9 and up.
+The core exhibition takes about two hours and covers history, culture, food, and community in a way that feels like storytelling rather than a lecture.

 culture